 The Network Data Model (NDM) represents data for any entity set by a logical record type.
 The data for an instance of the entity set is represented by a record occurrence of the record type.
 The DBTG model uses two different structures to represent the database entities and relationships between the entities, namely record type and set type.
 A record type is used to represent an entity type.
 It is made up of a number of data items that represent the attributes of the entity.
 A set type is used to represent a directed relationship between two records types, the so called owner record type, and the member record type.
 In the DBTG model, a data structure diagram consists of two record types and is linked to each other through many-to-one relationships.
 This structure is referred to as DBTG set.
 Bachman introduced a graphical means called a data structure diagram to denote the logical relationship implied by a set.
 Here a labeled rectangle represents the corresponding entity or record type.
-An arrow that connects two labeled rectangles represents the corresponding entity or record type.
 The arrow direction is from the owner record type to the member record type.